Commercial Lease: Setting and Revising Rent

 The index differs according to the activity carried out:

-- For commercial or craft activitiesHowever, this is the quarterly index of commercial rents (ILC).
+• For commercial or craft activitiesHowever, this is the quarterly index of commercial rents (ILC).

 Protection against excessive rent variation

-If, as a result of the sliding scale clause, the rent increases or decreases by more than ¼ in relation to the price previously fixed, one of the parties may request the immediate revision of the rent.
-The judge will then set it at the rental value.
+If, as a result of the sliding scale clause, the rent increases or decreases by more than ¼ in relation to the price previously fixed, one of the parties may request the immediate rent review.

-The increase may not exceed 10%the rent paid in the previous year.
+The increase may not exceed 10% the rent paid in the previous year.

 Recipe clause